IvantheTricourne/IvantheTricourne.github.io/pl/chp1.md

 boolList :: AllList Boolean
 boolList = AllPush true (AllPush false AllEmpty)
 ```
-We can also now define a function similar to `isEmpty` that works for every possible iteration of `AllList`, regardless of the type of elements the given `AllList` actually contains:
+We can also now define a function similar to `isEmpty` that works for every possible iterations of `AllList`, regardless of the type of the elements the given `AllList` actually contains:
 ```haskell
 isAllEmpty :: forall a.
 AllList a -> Boolean isAllEmpty AllEmpty       = true